 I eat solid food on the bike mostly - a combination of nutrition power, gums/isotonic drink (for energy!), a Snickers bar and a banana.
-I had an Advanced Sweat Test, so i know I lose around 640mg sodium per litre of sweat but have a high sweat rate, so I tailor my hydration strategy accordingly with PH.
+I had an Advanced Sweat Test, so i know I lose around 640mg sodium per litre of sweat but have a high sweat rate, so I tailor my hydration strategy accordingly.

 Run leg is a combination of gels and Cola/RedBull.

 Ruth: A glass of Sauvignon Blanc with some fish and chips!

 Dimity-Lee: Ice cream and fruit always goes down well after a race.

 So, we've established Team Freespeed like a drink!
 Good to know.
 How do you optimise your recovery?
 (After the race, not the booze...)